Storm Gerrit disruption brings misery for post-Christmas travellers

 Drivers on the M4 Prince of Wales Bridge, advised as an alternative route, are facing 90-minute delays after a crash.

-According to the Environment Agency, seven flood warnings, meaning flooding is expected, are active in England, along with 129 lesser flood alerts.
+According to the Environment Agency, 11 flood warnings – meaning flooding is expected – are active in England, up from five earlier on Wednesday, along with 140 lesser flood alerts.

 The RNLI urged those visiting the coast to exercise extreme caution, particularly along exposed cliffs, seafronts and piers.